roots/trellis/README.md

 ## Remote server setup (staging/production)

-For remote servers you'll need to have a base Ubuntu 14.04 server already created.
+For remote servers, you'll need to have a base Ubuntu 14.04 server already created.

 1. Configure your [WordPress sites](#wordpress-sites) in `group_vars/<environment>`.
 Also see the [Passwords wiki](https://github.com/roots/trellis/wiki/Passwords).
 2. Add your server IP/hostnames to `hosts/<environment>`.